shafique18/-IrisflowerPrediction/README.md

-# -IrisflowerPrediction
+# -IrisflowerPredictionUsingR
-it is simple project where we are predicting the flowers of iris species.
+it is simple project where we are predicting the flowers of iris species using R language.